-Assessor note: The student correctly answers, 'The Company Style Guide', or refers to their relevant workplace guidelines, policies or procedures.
+The Company Style Guide

+Refer to their relevant workplace guidelines, policies or procedures.

 8. List two (2) examples of relevant legislation you should consider regarding the planning and delivery of your oral presentation.
 How will you ensure that your presentation meets the relevant legislation?